johnwdunn20/250Club-Web/README.md

 # TODO

-- Sync appears to make things slow when you hammer the update button
-- Ability to enter numbers
+- Ability to accept/reject challenges
-- Creating challenge
-- Challenge history
-- Have streak actually work
 - Ability to see next challenge
+- Ability to create a challenge from the next one
 - Progress bar should be divided by number of exercises
+- Messaging for trash talk

 # About